-The best deals under $100 from Macy's Labor Day sale | CNN Underscored
+The best deals under $100 from the Macy's Labor Day sale | CNN Underscored

-Macy’s sales don’t disappoint, and the department store is really doing it up for its Labor Day sale, which runs August 31 through September 6.
-Clothing for everyone in the family, as well as home goods, beauty, and more will be on sale, making it the perfect time to tick items off your list.
+Macy’s sales don’t disappoint, and the department store is really doing it up for its Labor Day sale, which runs Aug.
+31 through Sept.
+6. Clothing for everyone in the family as well as home goods, beauty and more will be on sale, making it the perfect time to tick items off your list.
 The best part?
 A lot of these deals are $100.

-During the sale, use code LABOR to save an extra 20% off select regularly priced, sale and clearance kids’ and baby clothing, and an extra 15% off select sale and clearance clothing, accessories, and jewelry.
+During the sale, use code LABOR to save an extra 20% off select regularly priced, sale and clearance kids’ and baby clothing, and an extra 15% off select sale and clearance clothing, accessories and jewelry.
 If you’re looking for shoes, coats, dresses, suits or accessories, you can also get an extra 10% off select sale and clearance items in those categories.

-Over in the home section, you’ll also find some truly stunning deals, like 55% off Hotel Collection bedding and sheets, 65% off down-alternative pillows, 60% off Hotel Collection goose-down comforters and pillows, 65% off memory foam pillows and toppers, Cuisinart cutlery sets for $24.99 and under and 65% off T-Fal cookware sets and open stock.
+Over in the home section, you’ll also find some truly stunning deals, like 55% off Hotel Collection bedding and sheets, 65% off down-alternative pillows, 60% off Hotel Collection goose-down comforters and pillows, 65% off memory foam pillows and toppers, Cuisinart cutlery sets for $24.99 and under and 65% off T-fal cookware sets and open stock.

-While it’s worth checking the sale out for the deals above, we’ve also found some great items we especially love, all under $100.
+While it’s worth checking out the sale for the deals above, we’ve also found some great items we especially love, all under $100.
 Read on for some of our favorite affordable picks from the Macy’s Labor Day sale below.

-Ring of Fire Big Boys Tumble Skinny-Fit Stretch Destroyed Jeans ($11.99, originally $24.99-$45.00; macys.com)
+Ring of Fire Big Boys Tumble Skinny Fit Stretch Destroyed Jeans ($11.99, originally $24.99-$45.00; macys.com)

 This dark denim can be dressed up for school events or paired with a T-shirt at the weekends — either way, gotta love $12 jeans.